 Sebaceous hyperplasia is a common benign growth that forms when a sebaceous gland (which secretes sebum, an oily substance that moisturizes and protects your skin) becomes enlarged and clogged.
 It can be either soft or firm and is typically white with a yellowish outer rim and a depressed center.
-A depressed center on the growth is the primary way to determine if a lesion is sebaceous hyperplasia.
+A depressed center on the growth is the primary way to determine if a lesion is a sebaceous hyperplasia.
 These bumps can be clustered together or spaced apart.
-They are most commonly found on the forehead and/or the central part of the face, but can appear anywhere on the body that has oil glands.
+They are most commonly found on the forehead and/or the central part of the face but can appear anywhere on the body that has oil glands.

 Causes & Risk Factors

 Newborns, middle-aged adults, seniors, and fair-skinned individuals are most likely to suffer from the condition.
 It is thought to be a hereditary affliction, so if your parents, siblings, or other family members have sebaceous hyperplasia, understand that you may have inherited it as well.

 Sebaceous hyperplasia tends to become more prominent as a person ages, with many people noticing an occurrence between the ages of 40 and 60.
 Sometimes the bumps are mistaken for another skin condition, such as basal cell carcinoma (a type of skin cancer), so it is best to have them evaluated by a dermatologist before moving forward with any treatments.
 This is especially important if the lesion dramatically changes in appearance, itches, bleeds, or becomes larger.

 Although the condition is harmless and does not require treatment, sebaceous hyperplasia can be bothersome, irritating, and embarrassing, and individuals with an outbreak may desire to have the growths removed.